Roland E. Arnall: Diplomatic career

 On August 1, 2005, President George W Bush nominated Arnall to become the U.S. ambassador to the Netherlands.
 The Senate approved his nomination on February 9, 2006.
 Arnall was installed as ambassador on March 8, 2006, when Queen Beatrix of the Netherlands received Arnall's letters of credence.

 Arnall announced his resignation as ambassador on February 21, 2008, effective on March 7, citing the ill health of his son.
+He died ten days later.

 Personal life

 Arnall had two children with his first wife Sally, from whom he divorced in 1998 after a 37-year marriage.

-On March 17, 2008, Arnall died of cancer according to FOX Business at the UCLA Medical Center in Los Angeles, twelve days shy of his 69th birthday.
+According to FOX Business, Arnall died of cancer on March 17, 2008 at the UCLA Medical Center in Los Angeles, twelve days shy of his 69th birthday.

-SHMAIS.com (Lubavitch News Website) reported that Chabad of California was to be the beneficiary of an $18 million donation from the estate of Roland Arnall.
+SHMAIS.com (Lubavitch News Website) reported that Chabad of California, a Jewish nonprofit group, was to be the beneficiary of an $18 million donation from the estate of Roland Arnall.
 According to their source, before his death, he made arrangements for Rabbi Shlomo Cunin to receive the donation, and a short while later sent in a down payment of $180,000.
-Arnall made three payments of $180,000 each to Chabad before dying of cancer in March 2008; after his death, Chabad sought payment for what it said was the balance of his pledge.
+Arnall made three payments of $180,000 each to Chabad before dying; after his death, Chabad sought payment for what it said was the balance of his pledge.
 Arnall's widow, Dawn Arnall, denied that the payments made by her late husband had been part of a pledge.
-On January 25, 2013, a California appeals court affirmed a lower court's ruling denying a claim from Chabad of California Inc. of an $18-million pledge that the local Jewish nonprofit group said was promised to it by Arnall.
+On January 25, 2013, a California appeals court affirmed a lower court's ruling, denying the claim from Chabad of California Inc. the amount it said was promised to it by Arnall.